layumi/2016_person_re-ID/README.md

 Download [Market1501 Dataset] (http://www.liangzheng.org/Project/project_reid.html)

 If you want to rehearsal our result on CUHK03, you can simply change the number of kernel from 751 to 1367 in `resnet52_market.m` and recreate `net.mat`.
 Because there are 751 IDs in Market-1501 while 1367 training identities are in CUHK03.

+More information can be found in `cuhk03-prepare-eval` dir.
+We add the data preparation and evaluation codes for CUHK03.

 ## Test
 1. Run `test/test_gallery_query_crazy.m` to extract the features of images in the gallery and query set.
 They will store in a .mat file.
 Then you can use it to do evaluation.